BeckerSource/OmegaMUD/README.md

 I assume equivalent Oracle Java versions should work.

 ## Apache Commons Net
-Apache Commons Net lib is required and used for telnet communications.
+Apache Commons Net telnet class files are built into the JAR during the build process.
+No external JARs are required.

 ## Environment Setup (Building/Running)
 JAVA_HOME environment variable must be set to your Java location.\